lbologna/hbp-sp6-guidebook/source/online_usecases/single_cell_in_silico/single_cell_clamp/single_cell_clamp.rst

             "inh": ["GABAAB_EMS"]
         }

-   Then those channel mechanism will be visualized on the morphology with the corresponding coloring for excitatory and inhibitory.
+   Then those channel mechanisms will be visualized on the morphology with the corresponding coloring for excitatory and inhibitory.

 #.
 If you have spines modeled as additional sections it is assumed that they are constructed from a single